BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 <div style="margin-top:24px;margin-bottom:24px!important;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-your-service-is-the-sender-4.png" width=800 loading="lazy"></div>

+Note the *senderId* in the diagram above.
 You obtain a *senderId* for your service when you sign up as a ReadyRemit client.
 You can store the *senderId* in an environment file (read at startup) or in your database (especially if you need to restrict access to it).

 ## Using the senderId